-Applications for The Homerton College Higher Education Access Course are NOW OPEN.
+Applications for The Homerton College Higher Education Access Course 2024 are now OPEN.
+You can apply here.

 As part of our commitment to diversity, we held a pilot of our Homerton Access Course in 2020, with over 250 prospective Oxbridge applicants enrolling on the course from state-maintained schools.
 In the Spring of 2021, we ran the Homerton Access Course for the second time — with almost 1,000 students applying to be on the programme — resulting in another hugely successful course.